FuelLabs/fuel-specs/specs/vm/main.md

 ## Introduction

 This document provides the specification for the Fuel Virtual Machine (FuelVM).
-The specification covers the types, opcodes, and execution semantics.
+The specification covers the types, instruction set, and execution semantics.

 ## Parameters